Attorney Fee Deferral

 Structuring an attorney fee breaks up a large lump sum into a schedule of payments over time.
-In Richard A. Childs, Et al. v.
-Commissioner of Internal Revenue, the 11th Circuit U.S. Court of Appeals affirmed that attorneys who structure their fees only have to pay taxes on the payments they receive in a given year.
+Attorneys who structure their fees only have to pay taxes on the payments they receive in a given year.

 To defer a fee, you must not have constructive receipt of the money.
 As part of the settlement with the defendants and/or their insurers, your contingency fee must be a term of settlement that allows you to create a periodic payment obligation and defer some or all of your fee.
 The defendants/insurers would issue your fee payable to the selected assignment company.
 If a 468b qualified settlement fund (QSF) is established, your contingency fee must be a term of settlement that allows your fees to be payable into the QSF, which would then issue your deferred fee to the selected assignment company.